International Wittgenstein Symposium – Conference Center: View on Google Maps

 (2) Take a train to Gloggnitz, a town about 70 kilometers (45 miles) south of Vienna.
 Trains in the direction of Gloggnitz depart almost every hour, but you may have to change trains at Wiener Neustadt.

 (3) From Gloggnitz, you can reach Kirchberg, which is 13 kilometers (8 miles) distant, by bus (40 minutes) or taxi (15 minutes).
 We suggest that you take a taxi from Gloggnitz to Kirchberg.
 You might like to share a taxi with other participants, to cut costs.
+On Sunday 4th of August 2019, the official arrival day, a member of the Wittgenstein Symposium Crew will be at Gloggnitz railway station between 12am and 6pm to help you with your luggage and answer your questions.
+During this time, the taxi ride will also be free.

 Eating and Drinking